 KUALA LUMPUR – the modern city

 There are also many hostels and hotels with infinity pool views over the tower… However, you might skip this if you’re on a super strict budget like I did.
-I stayed in Paper Plane Hostel in the heart of the city which was nice and clean.
+I stayed in Paper Plane Hostel in the heart of the city, which was nice and clean.

 Saying this, other people LOVE Kuala Lumpur!

-Budget Food and markets:
+Budget Food and markets

 Need to buy clothes?
-While the malls have many modern shops such as H&M, if you need to pick up some cheap clothes for the heat, head to Chinatown.
+While the malls have many modern shops such as H&M if you need to pick up some cheap clothes for the heat, head to Chinatown.
 I got some shorts here for RM15 (2.80GBP).

 TAMAN NEGARA – the mainland jungle

-Taman Negara is 4323 square kilometres of jungle which equates to 7x the size of Singapore!
+Taman Negara is 4323 square kilometres of jungle, which equates to 7x the size of Singapore!
 The buses will drop you at Tanah Rata, a small ‘village’ with accommodation, restaurants and small shops.
 From here, the entrance to the national park is just across the river.

-How to get to Taman Negara:
+How to get to Taman Negara

 3.5 hours by bus and 3 hours by boat from Kuala Lumpur by Han Travel costs about 85rm or £19.
-It’s easily accessed by mini bus from any popular area.
+It’s easily accessed by minibus from any popular area.
 See online for updated timetables or ask your accommodation to help. https://www.busonlineticket.com/booking/kuala-lumpur-to-taman-negara-bus-tickets

-Where to stay in Taman Negara:
+Where to stay in Taman Negara

-I stayed at Wild Lodge which magically stayed bug free.
+I stayed at Wild Lodge Hostel, which magically stayed bug-free, despite its jungle setting.
 You can book activities when you get here (directly with Wild Lodge) or extend nights if you don’t like to plan in advance.
 I’d definitely recommend this for budget backpackers.
-Wild Lodge was MR25 (4.70 GBP) for a 6 bed dorm.
+Wild Lodge was MR25 (4.70 GBP) for a 6-bed dorm.

-On the boat ride in we saw our first animals – bufallos chilling on the side of the river!
-We also saw a large group of macaques in the forest after we did the canopy walk which was very cool.
+On the boat ride in, we saw our first animals – buffalos chilling on the side of the river!
+We also saw a large group of macaques in the forest after the very cool canopy walk.
 You can pay for a guide to take you into the jungle for your best chance to see the animals.

-They also sold soft drinks including fresh juices and lassis.
-I didn’t see alcohol other than at the accommodation which is normal for Malaysia.
+They also sold soft drinks, including fresh juices and lassis.
+I didn’t see alcohol other than at the accommodation, which is normal for Malaysia.

-Free activities in Taman Negara:
+Free activities in Taman Negara

 Crossing the river always costs a teeny MR1 (0.18GBP) each way – you always need to cross the river from your accommodation to get to the main activities.

-A camera permit is an additional MR5 (0.94GBP) making it barely over one British pound altogether!
+A camera permit is an additional MR5 (0.94GBP), making it barely over one British pound altogether!